shippabo/.github/profile/README.md

 ### Shippabo Remote Culture

+👇 Click me to watch our company culture video

 [![Shippabo company culture video](https://img.youtube.com/vi/yGLcZstgzV4/0.jpg)](https://www.youtube.com/watch?v=yGLcZstgzV4)

 🫶 We aim to foster a culture that encourages our team to check in on each other and stay connected, even when we’re not in the same physical space.
 Here is what some of our team has to say about their time aboard Shippabo and navigating the world of remote work!